 If you want to keep this pie as authentic as possible, then try and source some key limes.
-If you’re unable to, then ordinary limes will suffice just fine.
+If you’re unable to, then ordinary limes will suffice.
 You do a lose a bit of flavor, but this dish is still delicious.

 The reaction between the ingredients of the pie filling will have it set without any baking.
 However, due to the risks of consuming raw eggs, it is recommended that you bake it slightly for a short amount of time.
 Baking also ensures a much firmer filling.

-If you’re ready to make this incredible pie, then you can find the full recipe right below.
+If you’re ready to make this incredible key lime pie, then you can find the full recipe right below.
 It will take you through everything you need to know about this recipe.

 Gluten-Free Key Lime Pie Recipe